keremsenn/Android-LoginScreen-With-Flask/README.md

-# WordMasters-Android
+# Android-LoginScreen-With-Flask
- Multiplayer word battle game with Kotlin (Android) + Flask backend.
+ Kotlin (Android) LoginScreen(Jetpack Compose) with a Flask Backend